Glaucoma Treatment NYC by Marc Bystock L.Ac.

 My Holistic Acupuncture Treatments for Glaucoma

-Acupuncture has been a reliable medical modality used to improve eye conditions, including glaucoma for over two thousand years.
-One independently published study found that when acupuncture eye treatments were properly administered along with medicated eye drops, intraocular eye pressure significantly decreased way beyond the effects of the medicine alone.
+Acupuncture has been a reliable medical modality used to treat eye conditions, including glaucoma, for over 2,000 years.
+One independently published study found that when acupuncture eye treatments were properly administered alongside medicated eye drops, intraocular pressure decreased significantly beyond the effects of the medication alone.

-In another study using the Heidelberg retina flowmeter, acupuncture treatments demonstrated a reproducible and quantifiable blood perfusion effect to the arteries of the eyes.
-This research shows that acupuncture provides a stimulatory effect of the nervous system, increasing blood flow to the brain, the optic nerve, the eyes, and decreasing intra-ocular pressure.
+In another study using the Heidelberg retina flowmeter, acupuncture treatments demonstrated a reproducible and quantifiable effect on arterial blood perfusion in the eyes.
+This research shows that acupuncture has a stimulatory effect on the nervous system, increasing blood flow to the brain, optic nerve, and eyes, and decreasing intraocular pressure.
 Sensory stimulation using acupuncture may prevent further vision loss from the peripheral visual field.
 Acupuncture is an excellent modality helping to support good vision!
 I’ve had tremendous success treating glaucoma patients.

 I always use specialized acupuncture techniques whenever I treat patients for degenerative eye disorders.
-Often, I will include into the treatments micro-current stimulation, electrical stimulation, cold laser, and bioenergetics.
+Often, I will include microcurrent stimulation, electrical stimulation, cold laser, and bioenergetics in the treatments.

-A nutritional consultation is vital for both you and your eyes to ensure that you are eating foods that optimize your health as well as eliminating all potentially inflammatory foods that could support the disease process.
+A nutritional consultation is vital for both you and your eyes to ensure you are eating foods that optimize your health and eliminate potentially inflammatory foods that could support the disease process.
 Medications alone are, unfortunately, not always enough to manage or repair the damaged ocular tissue due to the harmful effects of glaucoma.

-Acupuncture needles may be placed on the hands, feet, around the eye and at specific locations around the body.
+Acupuncture needles may be placed on the hands, feet, around the eyes, and at specific locations around the body.
 Needles are never placed in the eyes.
-Finally, the right vitamins, minerals (supplements) and herbs may be suggested on an individual basis to fill in any nutritional gaps, lower oxidative stress, increase blood flow to the eyes and decrease inflammation.
+Finally, the right vitamins, minerals (supplements), and herbs may be recommended on an individual basis to fill any nutritional gaps, reduce oxidative stress, increase blood flow to the eyes, and decrease inflammation.
 Using these techniques, I can help over 75% of glaucoma and ophthalmological patients who visit me each year.

 Contact NYC Acupuncturist Marc Bystock L.Ac. for a Free Glaucoma Treatment Consultation

-I have a long and proven history of helping my patients overcome the adverse health issues related to Glaucoma, and I know I can help you too!
+I have a long and proven history of helping my patients overcome adverse health issues related to Glaucoma, and I know I can help you, too!

 I offer new patients a free consultation so I may better understand your exact situation and advise you on how I think you should proceed to achieve the best results.
 I hope to hear from you soon.